UW-UPL/History/README.md

 # History
-A history of the [Undergraduates Projects Lab](http://uw-upl.github.io)
+A history of the [Undergraduate Projects Lab](http://uw-upl.github.io)

 ## `who`